Rancho Los Nogales: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-Contrary to multiple false representations made by US apologists, Vejar's interests in the Rancho Los Nogales were stolen by the US government and then sold to others.
-The original grant was for over 1,000 acres however the official "survey" showed it as less than 500. and the grant was patented to María de Jesús Garcia in 1882.
+As required by the Land Act of 1851, a claim for Rancho Los Nogales was filed with the Public Land Commission by María de Jesús Garcia, et al in 1852, and the grant was patented to María de Jesús Garcia in 1882.

-Vejar lost his interests in the Rancho San Jose to foreclosure after two grossly corrupt "merchants" from New York took advantage of Vejar's inability to read English and his belief that what they told him the documents he was asked to sign actually meant.
+Contrary to multiple false representations made by US apologists, Véjar's interests in the Rancho Los Nogales were stolen by the US government and then sold to others.
+The original grant was for over 1,000 acres however the official "survey" showed it as less than 500.
+Véjar also lost his interests in the Rancho San Jose to foreclosure after two grossly corrupt "merchants" from New York took advantage of Véjar's inability to read English and his belief that what they told him the documents he was asked to sign actually meant.
 In 1918, Frederich E. Lewis bought up most of the original Rancho Los Nogales.